jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

 * ### Classes, Interfaces, Methods:

     * `TwitterCLIApp`: This is the main entry-point for our app.
-This class has a `Main` method that will set the authorization keys and tokens to interact with twitter API end-points.This method will create all the dependencies and pass them to the appropriate classes to instantiate.
+This class has a `Main` method that will set the authorization keys and tokens to interact with twitter API end-points.
+This method will create all the dependencies and pass them to the appropriate classes to instantiate.

     `Main` method will invoke the `run`
     method that will decide the appropriate method from program arguments e.g.